 UTS provides you with a full range of support services and programs to help you balance your study, work, home, finances and personal life, and make your learning experience more rewarding and enjoyable.

-Find out more about UTS's Support Services or see below for some Faculty-specific examples:
+Find out more about UTS Support Services or see below for some Faculty-specific examples:

-The Peer Network is a group of local and international students who volunteer their time to help out new students.
+The Peer Network is a team of current UTS students who assist commencing students with the initial transition to university.
+We’re an energetic, outgoing and friendly group dedicated to make university life for new students as easy as possible.
 Since its foundation in 1998, the number of Peer Networkers has grown to over 350 students.

-Helping new students can involve leading campus tours, staffing the Orientation helpdesk and coffee cart, mingling at official welcomes, answering questions, serving food at BBQs and more.
-Peer Networkers also help out at various Student Life events including the In-Fusion Festival, Sports Days, and Network Café.
+Helping new students can involve leading campus tours, staffing the Orientation helpdesk and coffee cart, mingling at official welcomes, answering questions, and more.
+Peer Networkers also assist students at a variety of Student Services Unit events, such as the Network Café.

 Being a Peer Networker comes with a range of benefits, including training, special events, certificates and references, networking advantages and, of course, the famed t-shirt.